anodyne/nova/README.md

 * fixed bug where the flash message view couldn't be overridden with seamless substitution
 * fixed bug where post emails were sent out with the user's primary character name attached even if the primary character wasn't associated with the post
 * fixed bug where the private message email didn't contain the content of the private message
+* fixed some errors thrown through the system when a user without a character tried moving through the system

 ## Version History